How to Price Concrete Jobs: A Contractor’s | Step-by-Step Guide 2026

 Step 7: Add Your Profit Margin

-Finally, add a realistic profit margin (typically 10–20%).
-This ensures you’re not just breaking even but earning enough to grow your business.
+Finally, add a realistic profit margin typically ranging from 10 to 20 percent.
+This ensures you are not just breaking even but earning enough to grow your business.

 Real-World Example: Pricing a 400 sq. ft.
 Driveway